 The communication channel between the signer and the signing server must be encrypted and authenticated.
 TLS is standard.
 The signing request must be verified by the signer independently.
 The signer should not blindly sign whatever the system presents; they should check that the action and commitment hash are legitimate.

 Threshold signatures are the final step in authorization, but they follow policy evaluation.
-The pipeline is: agent output to SovereignIR (canonicalization), SovereignIR to policy evaluation (runtime policy enforcement), policy evaluation to authorization (threshold signatures or simpler approval), and authorization to execution.
+The pipeline is: agent output to Blueprint (canonicalization), Blueprint to policy evaluation (runtime policy enforcement), policy evaluation to authorization (multi-party authorization or simpler approval), and authorization to execution.

 An agent action that violates policy is rejected before it reaches the signer.
 For example, if an agent proposes to transfer more money than the transfer limit allows, the policy engine rejects the action.
 No signer is bothered.
 This prevents false positives and ensures that signers only see genuinely authorized actions that have passed policy checks.

-Once policy is satisfied, the authorization tier is checked.
-If the action is Tier 3, the threshold signature process begins.
-The commitment hash from SovereignIR is included in the signing request.
+Once policy is satisfied, the risk tier is checked.
+If the action is critical, the multi-party authorization process begins.
+The commitment hash from the Blueprint is included in the signing request.
 The signers verify that the action they are authorizing matches the commitment hash.
 The cryptographic linking ensures end-to-end accountability.

 This architecture is explained in more detail in the AI control plane and runtime policy enforcement pages.